The desk

 Routing map Named outlets confirmed in advance

 In the first broadcast hour, the desk monitors pickup and follows up directly with outlets that have not acknowledged.
-First-hour coverage is reported to the client.
+Desk-monitored — not automated.
+Unacknowledged desks are logged and escalated.
+First-hour coverage summary reported at T+01h.

-Coverage record T+24h report — URL and PDF
+Coverage record T+24h report — URL, PDF, and CSV

 Every story tied back to the dispatch: outlet, route, language, sentiment.
-Delivered as a URL (live for 12 months) and a stakeholder-ready PDF.
-Available as CSV for board reporting.
+Delivered as a URL (live for 12 months), a stakeholder-ready PDF, and a CSV for board reporting.
+Archive export available at 36 months.
+Coverage ref: COV-YYYYY-NN.

 Correction service Post-dispatch corrections on request

 If a factual error is identified after dispatch, the desk issues a corrected release to the full original distribution list.
-Both the original and correction are retained in the coverage record with timestamps.
+Corrections are classified Type A (factual), Type B (attribution), or Type C (format).
+Both the original and correction are retained in the coverage record with linked timestamps.
+Correction procedure documented at standards/corrections.

 What this desk does differently